victor-gil-sepulveda/pyRMSD/README.md

 See 'pyRMSD/pyRMSD/test/testPdbReader.py for a simple usage example.
 ### Calculating the RMSD matrix
-To calculate the RMSD matrix you can use directly the RMSD calculation function or a **MatrixHandler**or using directly one calculator object to feed a CondensedMatrix.
-A RMSDCalculator not only allows to create matrices, but also:
+To calculate the RMSD matrix you can use directly the RMSD calculation function, a **MatrixHandler**or use directly one calculator object to feed a CondensedMatrix.
-* Pairwise RMSD calculation
-* Reference vs the rest of the set.
-* Reference vs following conformations.

 This is a code snippet that shows one possible use scenario in which the calculator generates the all vs all rmsd matrix (with ALL the pairwise superpositions):